gilescope/book-exploring-async-basics/src/4_interrupts_firmware_io.md

 ## 6. Writing the data

 This is a step that might vary a lot depending on the CPU and the firmware on the network card.
-If the Network Card and the CPU supports [Direct Memory Access](https://en.wikipedia.org/wiki/Direct_memory_access) (which
-I believe is the standard on a normal modern system) the Network Card might write data directly to a set of buffers the OS already has set up in main memory.
-In such a system the `firmware` on the Network Card might issue an `Interrupt` when the data is written to memory.
+If the Network Card and the CPU supports [Direct Memory Access](https://en.wikipedia.org/wiki/Direct_memory_access) (which should be the standard on all modern systems today) the Network Card will write data directly to a set of buffers the OS already has set up in main memory.
+In such a system the `firmware` on the Network Card might issue an `Interrupt` when the data is written to memory. `DMA` is very efficient since the CPU is only notified when the data is already in memory.
+On older systems the CPU needed to devote often substantial time to handle the data transfer from the network card.

 The DMAC (Direct Memory Access Controller) is just added since in such a system, it would control the access to memory.
 It's not part of the CPU per se as in the diagram above.
-It's not too important for us right now so let's move on.
+It's we're deep enough in the rabbit hole now and this is not really important for us right now so let's move on.

 ## 7. The driver

 The `driver` would normally handle the communication between the OS and the Network Card.
-At _some point_ the buffers are filled and the OS gets notified that the data is ready to be read.
+At _some point_ the buffers are filled, and the network card issues an `Interrupt`.
+The CPU then jumps to the handler of that interrupt.
+The interrupt handler for this exact type of interrupt is registered by the driver, so it's actually the driver that handles this event and in turn informs the kernel that the data is ready to be read.

 ## 8. Reading the data